How to break up concrete and rocks for removal?

 An electrical hand drill with a mixing paddle and a flat bottom bucket is recommended to mix the Dexpan®.

-As an option, a 500ml soft-drink bottle can be used to measure water
+As an option, a 500ml soft-drink bottle can be used to measure water.

 In this demonstration, the temperature was about 70°F. So Dexpan® II was used.

 Avoid eyes, skin contact, and do not inhale the dust.
+If eye or skin contact should occur, rinse it off IMMEDIATELY, and consult doctor.

 Holes should be drilled no further than 1 ft (30 cm) apart.
 Unless instructed otherwise.